-In 2019, the NC TRCC began the process of updating the 2018 Strategic Plan.
+In 2020, the NC TRCC began the process of updating the 2019 Strategic Plan.
 The UNC Highway Safety Research Center (HSRC) worked with NC GHSP and NCDOT to review relevant materials, gather input from key agencies, and develop a plan to guide improvements to be made in traffic safety information systems over the next five years.
 Agencies who participated in the development of this plan included:

+- ESO (Note: EMSPIC was disbanded in May 2019 and is covered here by ESO)

+- UNC IPRC

-- EMSPIC
+- UNC CCHI

 - NCSU ITRE

 - NC DHHS

 - NC GHSP

 - NCAOC

 - NCDOT

 - NCDIT-T

 - NCDMV

 - NCSHP

 - UNC HSRC